jmynes/TxtDir/README.md

 # Translating .txt files to Directory Trees

-Running this bash script will prompt the user to pick a root directory, and if permissable, write the directories and sub-directories requested in a formatted .txt file.
+Running this bash script will prompt the user to pick a root directory, and (if permissable) write the directories and sub-directories from a formatted .txt file to the chosen root directory.

 ## Execution Example